Blackstone River Bikeway

 Path Features & Riding Experience

 The path follows the Blackstone River wherever possible, including on the tow paths of the historic Blackstone Canal.
 This highly scenic bikeway crosses the river many times, offering views of waterfalls, marshes and wildlife.
 Many old mills line the river too, evidence of the impact of the Industrial Revolution that earned the Blackstone the title of the "hardest-working river in America."
 Learn more about the path's history.

-- Not far from Cumberland Town Hall and Valley Falls Park, pick up the start of the off-road path.
-You'll ride over a 14-foot wide, 540-foot long elevated boardwalk that allows the bikeway to pass through the Lonsdale marsh in an environmentally responsible manner.
+- Not far from Cumberland Town Hall and Valley Falls Park is the start of more than 11 miles of off-road path.
+First you'll ride over a 540-foot long elevated boardwalk that allows the bikeway to pass through the Lonsdale marsh in an environmentally responsible manner.

 - After crossing Route 123 (John Street), you enter the site of the former Lonsdale Drive-In.
 The drive-in was demolished and a portion of the land was returned to wetlands to aid in flood control and build habitat for many species that call the river home.

 - Next up is a crossing of the large Pratt Dam, including a spillway that is a testament to the power of the river with swift currents during high water periods or after a heavy rainstorm.

 - After the dam you'll pick up the original segment of the bikeway, following the Blackstone Canal on the left and the main waters of the Blackstone River on the right.

 - Heading north, watch for the striking Berkeley-Martin Bridge, which was reconstructed in 2007 with a modern structure that included a nod to the past with decorative wood trusses.
 This project also removed an at-grade crossing of the bikeway and now riders pass under the busy Martin Street instead of trying to cross it.